DPDK/dpdk/doc/guides/nics/tap.rst

 Supported items:

 - eth: src and dst (with variable masks), and eth_type (0xffff mask).
-- vlan: vid, pcp, tpid, but not eid. (requires kernel 4.9)
+- vlan: vid, pcp, but not eid. (requires kernel 4.9)
 - ipv4/6: src and dst (with variable masks), and ip_proto (0xffff mask).
 - udp/tcp: src and dst port (0xffff) mask.